NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 #### There are different ways in which librarian's can contribute to enhance accessibility for researchers:

 - Teach about digital accessibility best practices.

-Help creating accessible documents, websites, and presentations.
+- Help creating accessible documents, websites, and presentations.

 - Curate and promote accessible resources, databases, and platforms.

 - Provide consultations for researchers who need assistance making their research materials and presentations accessible.

-- Make accessibility tools and software available to researchers and guide on how to use them.
+- Make accessibility tools and software available to researchers and guide them on how to use them.

 - Offer document conversion services to make research materials accessible.